Emerald Fire Crayfish (Cherax holthuisi)

 - Minimum tank size: 30 gallons

 - Diet: Crayfish are typically very easy to feed since they are mostly omnivorous scavengers.
 However, Cherax species can sometimes be a bit finicky.
-In addition to various plant matter, we have been feeding all of our Cherax crayfish frozen shrimp that is chopped into manageable pieces after thawing.
+In addition to various plant matter, we have been feeding all of our Cherax crayfish frozen peas and carrots as well as frozen shrimp that is chopped into manageable pieces after thawing.
 We highly recommend that our customers at least initially offer this diet to their Cherax crayfish.
 In time, it is very likely that the crayfish will also accept high-quality dry foods, though a varied diet is required for optimal health, coloration, and activity.

 - Warning!
 Avoid any food product, medication, or plant fertilizer that contains Copper of any form.
 Copper is toxic to invertebrates.
 Many commercial fish foods, medications, and plant fertilizers contain copper or more commonly copper sulfate.
 Always look at the ingredient list for any product going into the aquarium to ensure they are copper free.